Margaret Cunningham Bonar was an unsung heroine of Babbacombe who worked tirelessly to provide a Babbacombe village school.

 Margaret and her father, William, were particularly interested in providing a proper education for the children of the village.
 The original building they used for this purpose was located on Walls Hill Road and appears to have been the stable of The Cliff.
 Their vision was to get permission to use this piece of land to build a more permanent site; but this proved to be unsuitable.
 With the death of her parents, Margaret continued with her mission to press for a school to be built in the area.
 She was a very determined lady who through the force of her personality strove to find a suitable site, gain funding and get the school built.
 She was instrumental in lobbing and persuading Mr Cary to grant a suitable piece of land, consulted with the Architect, Mr. Appleton and also with the various local businessmen and associated religious dignitaries.
 After much persistence and tenacity she achieved her end and in 1867 Margaret laid the foundation stone of Babbacombe School.
 The school opened in 1868 on the corner of Portland and Babbacombe Roads.

-Margaret Bonar kept a diary and here are extracts of her some of her entries. (reproduced by kind permission of the Devon Record Office.)
+Margaret Bonar kept a diary and here are extracts of her some of her entries of both the school and The Cliff. (reproduced by kind permission of the Devon Record Office)

 Saturday 18 January: I worked at the school alone all morning and finished all the texts & hanging of the maps etc; had the room washed in the afternoon – the wildest day of wind & rain we have had for long time.